HarryAllen1/tsa-grouping-thing/docs/admin/cardboard-boat.md

 # Cardboard Boat

-The Cardboard Boat (labeled \*Cardboard Boat) is an event to assist members in creating forming Cardboard Boat teams.
+The Cardboard Boat (labelled \*Cardboard Boat) is an event to assist members in creating forming Cardboard Boat teams.
 The registration for Cardboard Boat is separate from regular event registration and typically occurs via a Google Form which can be submitted at the conference.

 ## Enabling Cardboard Boat